Updated on October 1st, 2020 by Aristofanis Papadatos

 Source: Investor Presentation

 The ability to allocate capital in so many ways is actually a testament to the strength of the business model.
-The company is in the enviable position of having a self-funding business which generates excess cash flow, that can later be used for acquisitions, debt reduction, or shareholder cash returns.
+The company is in the enviable position of having a self-funding business which generates excess cash flow, which can be used later for acquisitions, debt reduction, or shareholder cash returns.

 All of this is to say that this management team has performed very well in the past by making opportunistic decisions in terms of how to spend its cash.
-Top line growth has been strong apart from a blip during the Great Recession and it has been able to maintain strong operating margins.
-Again, Nordson’s results can be lumpy but over time, it is tremendously successful in terms of producing growth over the long term.
+Top line growth has been strong apart from a blip during the Great Recession and Nordson has been able to maintain strong operating margins.
+Overall, Nordson’s results can be lumpy but the company is tremendously successful in generating growth over the long term.

 Nordson isn’t a strong stock for high income.
-That is a bit strange to say given that it is a very rare Dividend King but the payout’s size simply isn’t the priority for management.
+This is somewhat surprising, given that it is a very rare Dividend King, but the low payout ratio shows that a generous dividend is not a priority for management.
 The priority is growing the business and this company has done that exceedingly well, producing sector-leading total returns for shareholders.
-The dividend will continue to rise because Nordson has made it clear over the past 56 years that is something it intends to continue.
+The dividend will rise for many more years because Nordson has made it clear over the past 57 years that it intends to continue for the future.

 Nordson is a class leader in sectors where its high level of expertise and large installed base make it difficult for competitors to supplant.
-It is also recession-resistant and the management team has proven adept at managing its capital.
+It is also recession-resistant and its management team has proven adept at managing its capital.
 However, Nordson is a classic example of a great company, not-so-great stock.
-Investors should wait for a significant decline before buying shares of this Dividend King.
+Investors should wait for a significant decline of the stock price of this Dividend King before buying its shares.